EoghannIrving/echo_journal/README.md

 ## Additional notes
 - Markdown files easily readable and portable
 - Designed for ultra-low friction daily journaling:
   - ≤ 5s load time target
   - ≤ 1s save time target
 - Clean separation of UI, API, and storage logic

+## Monitoring request timings

+Each response includes an `X-Response-Time` header showing how long the request took.
+You can also visit the `/metrics` endpoint to see a JSON list of recent paths and their durations.

 ## Security considerations